January 11, 2026

 Postman

-Postbot, Postman's AI assistant (generally available since 2024), generates tests by analyzing request/response structures, suggests edge cases and negative scenarios, provides intelligent debugging, and can auto-generate documentation.
-However, it costs an additional $9-19/user/month on top of base subscription and has limited usage (50 free activities/month).⁷
+Postbot, Postman's AI assistant (GA since 2024), generates tests by analyzing request/response structures, suggests edge cases and negative scenarios, provides intelligent debugging, and can auto-generate documentation.
+However, it costs an additional $5/user/month on top of base subscription and has limited usage (400 credits, then pay-as-you-go).⁷

 Developer complaints center on resource consumption (CPU spikes with complex scripts), increasingly restrictive free tier limits, and sync issues in team workspaces.
 The recent "Agent Mode" announced at POST/CON 2025 promises AI-native assistance across the entire API lifecycle.⁸